 - Toilets.
 Available but can be hit-or-miss in cleanliness.
 Bring hand sanitizer and tissues just in case.

-📌 Pro Tip: First class isn’t a huge upgrade, but if you want a quieter ride with more legroom, it might be worth the extra cost.
+Greek Train Travel Tip: First class isn’t a huge upgrade, but if you want a quieter ride with more legroom, it might be worth the extra cost.

-Delays & Cancellations: How Late Are Greek Trains Really?
+Delays & Cancellations.
+How Late Are Greek Trains Really?

 Greek trains aren’t famous for their punctuality.
 Unlike Germany’s ICE or Switzerland’s precise train schedules, Greek trains often run late, especially on the Thessaloniki to Athens route.

-Typical Delays
+Athens Train Times Typical Delays

 - Thessaloniki to Athens Intercity train is usually 20-40 minutes late.